Smitten with a Scarred Duke

 He did not comply.
 He continued through the doorway and strode toward the front door, where the butler was standing.
 The duchess was not deterred, however.
 She moved quickly past and in front of him, blocking his path.
 Roger met her gaze with his own fixed one, but she put her hands on her hips.

 “You are behaving like a child,” she said.
 “Come back at once.
 There are other important matters still to be discussed.”

 Roger laughed loudly and bitterly.

 “Surely, you jest,” he said angrily, rolling up his sleeves and holding out his arms.
 “What woman in her right mind would ever consider looking at me, let alone producing an heir with me?”

 The duchess laughed, too light-heartedly for Roger’s liking.
 She took his hands in hers and shook her head.

 “Your scars do not matter, Roger,” she said.

 Roger yanked his hands away from his mother and pushed past her.

 “I think you know very well by now that is not true,” he growled, not looking back.
 He asked the butler to call for the stables to have his horse saddled immediately.
 Then, with his mother still protesting behind him, he stormed outside to wait.
 As soon as his horse was led to the front of the manor, he leapt upon it and sped off toward town.

 I’m glad that you finished reading the preview.
-“Smitten with a Scarred Duke” will be live on Amazon very soon!
+“Smitten with a Scarred Duke” is now live on Amazon!